learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/redux.md

 - **Predictability**: It makes the state of your app predictable and transparent.
 Every change is predictable and happens one at a time.
 - **Maintainability**: Redux makes the state changes maintainable and easy to understand, which is especially beneficial in large applications with complex state changes.
   + **Single Source of Truth**: Redux maintains the entire state of your application in a single store.
 This centralized approach ensures that the state is consistent across the app and makes it easier to track and manage state changes.
-  + Immutable State: In Redux, the state is immutable, meaning it cannot be changed directly.
+  + **Immutable State**: In Redux, the state is immutable, meaning it cannot be changed directly.
 - **Debugging**: With Redux, it's easier to debug an application as it provides a clear view of when, how, and why your application's state changed.
 - **Flexibility**: Redux can be used with any UI layer, and has a large ecosystem of addons.